minetest-mods/technic/manual.md

 shielding materials available.
 It is not difficult to find enough uranium ore to satisfy these uses.
 Beware that the ore is slightly radioactive: it will slightly harm you if you stand as close as possible to it.
-It is safe when more than a metre away or when mined.
+It is safe when more than a meter away or when mined.

 Silver is supplied by the moreores mod.
 It is found from elevation -2 downwards, with no elevation-dependent variations in abundance beyond